Best AI File Renamer & Batch Rename Tools 2026: 8 Tested

 Strengths:

-- Content-aware naming across images and documents
+- Content-aware naming across images, documents, and videos

 - Batch rename with preview before applying